What to do if you’re being bullied

 If it’s happening in school, think of a teacher you trust.
 Teachers and counsellors are specially trained in these situations and it’s their job to help.

-Also, it’s good for them to know it’s happening in the school, there might be other people going through it and they need to figure out how to prevent it.
+Also, it’s good for the school to know it’s happening.
+There might be other people going through it and they need to figure out how to prevent it.
 So think about it as helping other people.

 Talking to family